Aarnavanand/chat-with-friends/README.md

-Snappy - A Real-Time Chat Application
+chat-With-Friends - A Real-Time Chat Application

-Snappy is a real-time chat application built using the MERN (MongoDB, Express, React, Node.js) Stack.
+chat-With-Friends is a real-time chat application built using the MERN (MongoDB, Express, React, Node.js) Stack.
 This project allows users to communicate seamlessly in a modern and responsive chat interface.

 📌 Features